July 26th, 2017.

 In coordination, the MPC will focus on: actions, legislation and election politics (interest only).

 Grant writing workshop at Nonprofit Prince Georges County.

 Does your organization have a champion to get in front of funders?
-Have you identified a champion to help you? (please watch this space for the report)
+Have you identified a champion to help you?

 Getting Money out of Maryland – Big Money in Politics.